Want to travel abroad this summer … for free?

 Johns Hopkins University does not permit undergraduates to travel for university affiliated purposes (e.g. study abroad, research, independent study, internships, field work, etc.) or to use university funding for international travel to “high risk areas” as determined by the Department of State (DOS), the Centers for Disease Control (CDC), University Risk Management, or other university international travel consultants.
 This includes countries under a Level 3 (reconsider travel) or 4 (do not travel) advisory with the U.S. DOS/CDC.
 The university will consider petitions for travel to Level 3 destinations on a case-by-case basis, but not for Level 4 destinations.
 See the JHU Undergraduate International Travel Policy for more information.

-Because the world has not fully rebounded from the COVID-19 pandemic, we encourage students to select programs available through the Global Education Office’s program database.
+We encourage students to select programs available through the Global Education Office’s program database.
 If you identify an opportunity on your own, it will need to be vetted and approved by the Global Education Office before you can proceed with your Vredenburg application.
 To schedule an appointment with a Global Education Office advisor, please email [email protected].
 The office provides both in-person and virtual advising appointments every weekday.

 Tips